StrappedGlint13/pathfinding/documentation/testing.md

 ## Data Structures

-Heap is tested with HeapTest unit tests.
+Heap is tested with HeapTest test class.

 ## How to test?